The Birth of the Black Fly Challenge

 Black flies are despised.
 Why promote something with the most cursed creature in the Adirondacks?
 But remembering that he had once heard of an old Black Fly Festival, John thought the name Black Fly Challenge actually turned a negative into a positive and declared “One day, it (the race) will be known!”

 Well it didn’t take long.
-The Black Fly had just over 60 competitors its first year (1996) but nearly quadrupled to 238 racers by it’s third year, a race that will long be remembered as the wildest Black Fly ever.
+The Black Fly had just over 60 competitors its first year (1996) but nearly quadrupled to 238 racers by its third year.
+BFC 2011 was epic (that’s another story) but 1998 will long be remembered as the wildest Black Fly ever.

 After starting in Indian Lake the first two years, 1998 was the first time the race started in Inlet and marked the beginning of unique Black Fly tradition – the race changing direction every year.

 To get the racers from Cedar River Road to the finish line at Byron Park, Mike worked many hours with the Indian Lake Parks Department to transform a soggy snowmobile trail into bike-able path.
 It was no easy task.